When I finally broke down and decided to get in shape, I was almost 30.

 If you’re thinking about getting started on a strength program, you might be wondering:

 What kinds of results can you expect to see after lifting weights for a month?
-What will your weight lifting before and after look like?
+What will your weight lifting before and after transformation look like?

 After 30 days of consistent weight lifting workouts (following a proper program), expect your strength to explode.
 You’ll never see faster gains in your life than in your first month or so of lifting — you might double or triple the amount of weight you can lift on big compound movements like the squat or bench press in that time.

 However, don’t expect to pack on slabs of muscle.
-While you may add some, most of your strength improvements will come from your body rapidly learning how to recruit muscle fibers and execute the lifts.
+While you may add some, most of your strength improvements and gym progress will come from your body rapidly learning how to recruit muscle fibers and execute the lifts.
 Similarly, don’t expect to lose weight from lifting unless you’re willing to make the right changes to your diet.

 I spoke with a handful of strength coaches and personal trainers about what you should expect if you commit to regular weight lifting workouts for 30 days, so let’s take a closer look.